 My wife Karen used to tell me about how she had toured a Kona coffee farm many years ago.
 She said the coffee was so delicious, always smooth and never bitter.
 Years ago we made a tradition of ordering a few pounds for our holiday gatherings.
 That was when I shared my farm experiences and dream of someday owning my own farm.
 I have always visualized my wife and I in our senior years rocking on our front porch on a warm summer night as our children and grandchildren laughed and played.
 I would turn to my wife and say “Look what we started.”
 Karen said, "that’s a wonderful dream, but the only farm you’ll get me on is one in Hawaii."
 So the dream became Hawaii or bust and we are living our dream.

 Bebos Kona Coffee for life endeavour...
 Starting in 2017 Bebo's changed its business model.
 Bebo and Karen decided it was time to take a step back to enjoy the Island and to start working on their new passion.
 But to make this happen, they had to let go of the farm.
 Starting in 2017 the Farm that use to be Bebo's Kona Coffee has changed hands.
 The new owner will not continue the same type of operations.
 So it will no longer be opened to the public for tours or coffee sales.
 However, Bebo's Kona Coffee will continue servicing its existing customers and promoting our Bebo's award winning Kona Coffee with online sales and as well as our Bebo's Coffee Lovers Club.
 We have plenty inventory from the farm with its 2016 harvest.
 Please check out our contacts page.
 We will combine our two passions of Bebo's Kona Coffee and public service and awareness in training Diabetic Alert/Medical Alert Dogs.
-The proceeds from our coffee sales will fund our new passion/project.
-And we are still living our dream in Hawaii.
-Stay tuned for further updates.
+The proceeds from our business will fund our new passion/project.
+Starting in June 2018, we are no longer selling coffee wholesale or retail.
+However, we are still serving our Bebo's coffee to our guests staying in our Bebo's Kona Coffee Retreat.
+And we are still living our dream in our mountain retreat in the Hamakua Forest on the Big Island of Hawaii.
+Stay tuned for further updates...